HumphreyBoaGart/dotfiles/README.md

 ### Waybar

 There are two configurations in /.config/waybar/ - `config-single` and `config-double`.
-Just rename the one you want to use to simple `config` and leave it in the /.config/waybar/ folder.
+Just rename the one you want to use to simply `config` and leave it in the /.config/waybar/ folder.

 `config-single` crams everything into a single bar on the bottom of the screen, and is probably the one you want.